Roles and Responsibilities of Students and Adults

 • Can also serve as the Adult Sponsor, if that person meets both sets of qualifications

-• May live elsewhere and not be local to the student, in which case, a Designated Supervisor has been appointed and trained to serve as the onsite supervision as necessary for the specific student project.
+• May live elsewhere and not be local to the student, in which case, a Direct Supervisor has been appointed and trained to serve as the onsite supervision as necessary for the specific student project.

 Responsibilities: